MadL1me/aspnext/README.md

-# aspnet-ez-templates
+# ASPNET-AWESOME-TEMPLATES
-ASP NET 6 Modern templates for ez development. ***Write code, not Configs.***
+ASP.NET 6 Awesome templates for easy development. ***Write code, not Configs.***

 ## Description

 The goals of this repo:

-* Create actually _**usable, but easy**_ templates with _**deploying and developing in one command**_.
+* Use actually _**powerful, but simple**_ templates to _**to start coding in one command**_.

-* No useless complex stuff which is not used in 99.9% of the apps, like Event-sourcing, DDD and other buzz-techs you may ecnounter.
+* No useless complex stuff which is not used in 99.9% of the apps, like Event-sourcing, DDD, Multitenancy, and other buzz-techs you may ecnounter.
+It can be included, but it is not **must**.

-* Only most useful techs and concepts is used, like [ASP.NET 6](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-6.0), [Docker](https://www.docker.com/), [Traefik](https://doc.traefik.io/traefik/) as Reverse-proxy, etc.
+* Only most useful techs and concepts are used: [ASP.NET 6](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-6.0), [Docker](https://www.docker.com/), [Traefik](https://doc.traefik.io/traefik/), etc.

-* ***Use already configured Docker-compose, ASP.NET and Traefik.
+* ***Use already configured Docker-compose, ASP.NET and other tools.
 Stop doing config-fucking.
 Dev your app in one click***

 ## Where to start

-(Currently repo contains only my personal template (Level 5)) You can start with Level 0 template.
-It contains most simple yet useful things you need for your app.
+Currently repo contains only MAIN (Level X template).
+This is the hardest and most advanced template, all other templates made from this one.
+It have most of customisable features, however, it may be hard to use this template throught ```dotnet new```, so for best user experience, it's highly recommended to use _**[create-aspnet-app](https://github.com/MadL1me/create-aspnet-app)** cli tool_.

-Each _Level_ is easy runs in docker, and have its own certificates.
-Each folder have its own _README_ you should read.
-It contains info about stack, documentation and useful commands list.
+Each _Level_ is easy runs in docker, have its own _README_ which contains info about project Stack, documentation and useful commands list.

-## Levels
+If you don't want to use it, you can start with Level X template like this:

-Each "Level" adds complexity to the templates.
-The problem is, to be effective with a very advanced template, you need to be effective with almost each technology down there.
+1. Install template:

-In _Level 0_ there is the most simple templates with world most convinient enterprise technologies - Just Docker + ASP.NET 6 for example.
+  `dotnet new --install Asp.AwesomeTemplates.Main::0.1.0`

-The _Level 5_ may have a lot of libraries or stuff you may not even need - like _Authorization, Logging configs, Traefik reverse proxy, etc._ For more info you can check unique **README** in each _"Level X"_ folder.
+2. Create template with dotnet new:

-## TODO
+  `dotnet new aspnet-awesome-main`

-- [ ] Templates from level 0 to 4.
+3. Use your template!

-- [ ] Docs to each template
+## Contribute

-- [ ] Traefik support
+You can contribute by issue proposals, and making pull reqeusts.

-- [ ] Easy deploy as production docker composes for each template
+Your ideas about how we can make this simpler, more easy etc are very much needed.